-While priced lower, the LiTime still offers up to 15,000 cycles and 10+ year lifespan with great longevity compared to lead-acid batteries.
+While priced lower, the LiTime still offers up to 15,000 cycles at 50% discharge (4000 at 100%) and 10+ year lifespan with great longevity compared to lead-acid batteries.
 It’s an affordable lithium upgrade for RVs.

 RVers on a budget praise this battery’s solid performance for solar, lighting, and appliances.
 It’s the value choice over heavy and maintenance-intensive lead-acid batteries.

 If premium lithium RV batteries are out of reach, then the LiTime RV battery gives you reliable lithium power on a budget.
 Invest in worry-free off-grid power at a fair price.

 - High upfront cost (but more affordable than others)

 Best AGM Option

 If lithium RV batteries are out of reach, the Renogy AGM deep cycle battery is a reliable and affordable lead acid option.
 This rugged, spill-proof battery can run lighting, pumps, and small appliances.

 This sealed AGM battery provides 100Ah capacity in a compact size under 65 lbs.
 It charges faster than standard lead acid batteries and has low self-discharge.